 The pressure of writing an executive summary comes from the fact that everyone will pay attention to it, as it sits at the top of that heap of documents.
 It explains all that follows and can make or break your business plan or project plan.
 The executive summary must know the needs of the potential clients or investors and zero in on them like a laser.
 Fortunately, we’ll show you how to write and format your executive summary to do just that.

 What Is an Executive Summary?

-It contains a short statement that addresses the problem or proposal detailed in the attached documents, and features background information, a concise analysis and a conclusion.
-An executive summary is designed to help executives and investors decide whether to go forth with the proposal or not, making it critically important.
+It contains a short statement that addresses the problem or proposal detailed in the attached documents and features background information, a concise analysis and a conclusion.
+An executive summary is designed to help executives and investors decide whether to go forth with the proposal, making it critically important.
 Pitch decks are often used along with executive summaries to talk about the benefits and main selling points of a business plan or project.